At the Wellcome Collection

 The curators, Marius Kwint and Lucy Shanahan, are interested in examining not ‘what the brain does to us’ but ‘what we do to brains’.
 They show how the brain – 1.4 kg of inscrutable tissue that Aristotle compared to a cold sponge (70 per cent is water) – has been measured and classified, mapped and modelled, cut and treated.
 ‘The perspective,’ Kwint writes in the catalogue, ‘stays for the most part firmly on the outside of [the brain’s] wrinkly surface.’

 Philosophers looked to the brain as the seat of the soul, phrenologists divined character from bumps in the skull, and eugenicists used ‘headspanners’ to measure of intelligence.
 Anatomical museums and brain banks stored the craniums and grey matter of deviants and geniuses.
 A ‘skull of a prostitute who accompanied the army and was reputed to be cruel and violent’ is opposed to Raphael’s.
-The pickled brain of Edward Rulloff, ‘gentleman, scholar and murderer’, is on show next to that of an ‘educated, orderly person’, the suffragist Helen Hamilton Gardener.
-The Cornell Brain Collection includes several brains of ‘learned and eminent’ men who donated them to science, as did Charles Babbage.
+The pickled brain of Edward Rulloff, ‘gentleman, scholar and murderer’, is on show next to that of an ‘educated, orderly person’, the suffragist Helen Garner.
+The members of the Cornell Brain Club, all ‘learned and eminent’, donated their brains to science, as did Charles Babbage.
 Einstein’s was stolen, and a small piece of it is exhibited here.
 There’d be no way to tell whose was whose if we didn’t already know.